rohan843/cybersecurity-notes/README.md

 ## Security Information and Event Management (SIEM) Tools

 A SIEM tool is an application that collects and analyzes log data to monitor critical activities in an organization.
+It provides real-time visibility, event monitoring and analysis, and automated results.